 One of the tenets of Chinese medicine is to keep our bodies "neutral."

-Foods that are warm and hot bring heat to our bodies - beef, coffee, ginger, hot chilies, and fried foods - while cold and cooling foods cool down our bodies - advocado, cucumber, green tea, pawpaw, mango.
+Foods that are warm and hot bring heat to our bodies - beef, coffee, ginger, hot chillies, and fried foods - while cold and cooling foods cool down our bodies - avocado, cucumber, green tea, pawpaw, mango.
 Neutral foods are suitable for both warming and cooling conditions these are vegetable oil, rice, pork, and most types of fish.

 Some of the symptoms associated with a person with excess heat in their body are feeling hot, excessive sweating, anger, and constipation.
 A person with an excess of cold in their bodies can appear pale, have poor circulation with cold hands and feet, and complain of fatigue.

 It's important to be aware of our body's reaction to the different energies of the food we consume and the effect it will have on our health.
 Consuming the same food over a long period of time can have an effect on our health, so it's important that we eat a varied diet to maintain a healthy immune system.

 Take for example someone that suffers from rheumatism, a painful condition that can be considerably worse during cold weather.
 With this in mind eating warming or hot foods can offer symptomatic relief, whereas foods with a cold energy would exacerbate the pain.
 Another example would be a person suffering from a skin condition that becomes worse when exposed to heat, in this case eating cooling foods with a cold or cooling energy could bring symptomatic relief.